szeiger/ornate/doc/src/markdown.md

 ```yaml src=../../core/src/main/resources/ornate-reference.conf#--doc-includeCode
 ```

-Links to the snippet sources can ge generated automatically if a mapping is defined.
+Links to the snippet sources can be generated automatically if a mapping is defined.
 For example, this manual has the following configuration under `extension.includeCode`:

 ```yaml src=../../doc/ornate.conf#--doc-sourceLinks
 ```